 Deliberately Assist Your Employees to Regularly Practice Their Strongest Skills

-A management philosophy, that flies in the face of conventional thinking, compels you to help employees develop their strengths by deliberate practice.
+A management philosophy, that flies in the face of conventional thinking, compels you to help your employees develop their strengths by deliberate practice.
 This is a substitute for helping employees develop their weaknesses, a concept more traditional in management thinking.
 But does helping employees develop their weakest areas of performance ever make any sense?
 Not really.

 On top of trying to complete their daily work and achieving their annual goals, employees have a finite amount of time for development.
-Spend the time on what matters.
+Spend time on what matters.
 Develop employee strengths—not weaknesses, and in the process, train your management philosophy and company culture.

 Why Develop Employee Strengths With Deliberate Practice?

 Experts and people who have studied the topic of helping employees develop their strengths as opposed to their weaknesses provide analysis about why this practice is important and worthy of your consideration.